-- (a) This ordinance applies to the following land disturbing construction activities except as provided under sub. (b): - 1.
-Construction sites for which the Wisconsin Department of Natural Resources received a notice of intent in accordance with subch.
-III of ch.
-NR 216 on or after [reviser replace with date of adoption]. - 2.
-Construction sites for which a bid has been advertised or construction contract signed for which no bid was advertised, on or after [reviser replace with date of adoption]. - (b) This ordinance does not apply to the following: - 1.
+- (a) This ordinance applies to a construction site which has one or more acres of land disturbing construction activity except as provided under subsection (b) below: - (b) This ordinance does not apply to the following: - 1.
 A construction project that is exempted by federal statutes or regulations from the requirement to have a national pollutant discharge elimination system permit issued under chapter 40, Code of Federal Regulations, part 122, for land disturbing construction activity. - 2.
-Nonpoint discharges from agricultural facilities and practices. - 3.
-Nonpoint discharges from silviculture activities. - 4.
-Routine maintenance for project sites under 5 acres of land disturbance if performed to maintain the original line and grade, hydraulic capacity or original purpose of the facility. - (c) Notwithstanding the applicability requirements in paragraph (a), this ordinance applies to construction sites of any size that, in the opinion of the Director of Public Works or his designee, are likely to result in runoff that exceeds the safe capacity of the existing drainage facilities or receiving body of water, that causes undue channel erosion, that increases water pollution by scouring or the transportation of particulate matter or that endangers property or public safety.
+Nonpoint discharges from agricultural facilities and practices

+- 3. Nonpoint discharges from silviculture activities. - 4.
+Routine maintenance for project sites under 5 acres of land disturbance if performed to maintain the original line and grade, hydraulic capacity or original purpose of the facility. - (c) Notwithstanding the applicability requirements in subsection (a) above, this ordinance applies to construction sites of any size that, in the opinion of the Director of Public Works or his designee, are likely to result in runoff that exceeds the safe capacity of the existing drainage facilities or receiving body of water, that causes undue channel erosion, that increases water pollution by scouring or the transportation of particulate matter or that endangers property or public safety.